Yosemite National Park and Lake Tahoe (CA, USA)

 Yosemite National Park

-The United States national park system was made possible by John Muir's successful campaign to create a larger national park that would include not only Yosemite Valley but also the surrounding mountains and woods.
+John Muir's successful push to establish a larger national park that would encompass not only Yosemite Valley but also the surrounding mountains and woods made it possible for the United States to establish its national park system.
 These initiatives led to Yosemite National Park's designation by Congress in 1890.
 The Mariposa Grove of Big Trees and Yosemite Valley, however, were left under state administration by this statute.

 Lake Tahoe

-Numerous warmwater game species, including largemouth bass, smallmouth bass, bluegill, crappie, and bullhead catfish, can be found in Lake Tahoe.
-Although some, especially smallmouth bass, can be caught in the lake, these fish are typically found in marina areas, mostly the Tahoe Keys, where the water is shallow and warmer than the main lake.
+Lake Tahoe is home to a variety of warmwater game species, such as bullhead catfish, bluegill, crappie, largemouth bass, and smallmouth bass.
+These fish are usually found in marina areas, primarily the Tahoe Keys, where the water is shallow and warmer than the main lake, while some, particularly smallmouth bass, can be caught in the lake.
 Fishing is best done from a boat because the Tahoe Keys are a private neighborhood with little public access.
 Anglers should respect private property, including docks.
 For the best chance of capturing these fish, use topwater lures, spinnerbaits, crankbaits, or nightcrawlers in shallow, rocky areas along the coast.

 No comments: